Filter by

 - Baking spices

-How to Pick a Good Pinot Noir?
+How to Pick a Good Pinot Noir Wine?

 For fruitier expressions, try Pinot Noirs from California, like Sonoma, Monterey and Lodi.
 Oregon's Willamette Valley offer Pinot Noirs closer to delicate, elegant releases from Burgundy.